JasonEst-11/ArduinoBluetoothSwitch/README.txt

 3.Breadboard(maybe optional)
 4.Relay module
 5.jumper wires
-6.Lamp (or any other electrical appliance or device (MAKE SURE TO READ MAXIMUM LOAD FOR THE RELAY!!!))
+6.Lamp (or any other electrical appliance or device)

 Note***
 Disconnect 0->RX and 1<-TX wires from arduino before uploading the code